leahkemp/documentation/setup_human_genomics_pipeline.md

 ## Fix conflicting chromosome labelling for dbSNP

 Chromosomes are labelled differently for data provided by NCBI and the [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652-Resource-Bundle).
 For a GRCh37 run of this pipeline ([human_genomics_pipeline]((https://github.com/ESR-NZ/human_genomics_pipeline))) and the [vcf_annotation_pipeline](https://github.com/leahkemp/vcf_annotation_pipeline.git) that follows on from it, the most recent reference genome and databases required are available through the [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652-Resource-Bundle).
 However, the most recent release of the dbSNP database (build 153) is only available from [NCBI](https://www.ncbi.nlm.nih.gov/variation/docs/human_variation_vcf/).
-Their chromosome labelling differs (see ["A cheeky peek at big genomic data files for human genomic pipelines"](https://github.com/leahkemp/documentation/blob/master/cheeky_peek_big_genomic_data_files.md)) so we will convert these labelled to the ucsc format used for files in the [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652-Resource-Bundle) using [cvbio](https://anaconda.org/bioconda/cvbio).
+Their chromosome labelling differs (see ["A cheeky peek at big genomic data files for human genomic pipelines"](https://github.com/leahkemp/documentation/blob/master/cheeky_peek_big_genomic_data_files.md)) so we will convert these labels to the ucsc format used for files in the [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652-Resource-Bundle) using [cvbio](https://anaconda.org/bioconda/cvbio).

 - Get the [txt file that converts NCBI to UCSC](https://github.com/dpryan79/ChromosomeMappings)